The Golden Oldies Tours are led by Graeme and Jane Mitchell.

 “this week has been truely remarkable”

-Archbishop for Polynesia, Winston Halapua, annouced at the end of the first Mission,
+Archbishop for Polynesia, Winston Halapua, annouced at the end of the first Golden Oldies Mission to Fiji,

 “This Golden Oldies Mission has changed our concept of missions in the Islands.

-Now I annouce that the Golden Oldies Mission is to be an important part of missions to our Islands going forward into the future”.
+Now I announce that the Golden Oldies Mission is to be an important part of missions to our Islands going forward into the future”.

 For more information contact Graeme and Jane Mitchell in Christchurch on: